nniikon/Stack/README.md

 3. Implement the functions according to your requirements.

-4. Compile your project, ensuring that you link it with the `stack.c` source file.
+4. Compile your project, ensuring that you link it with the `stack.cpp` source file.

 ## Usage